The Golden IEM Cable is a $700 flagship cable from Hong Kong manufacturers, Rhapsodio.

 But overall, the two most important aspects of a cable are tonality and resolution.
 Tonality can be viewed as the ambiance in which the musicians play.
 The lights can be turned up, presenting every detail on the stage; or music can be presented in an enveloping, smooth and warm atmosphere.
 A sound should have a certain naturalness to feel realistic.
 A hint of warmth in the midrange can make vocals and chords resonate with more color and feeling, but warm air shouldn’t obscure the instrument separation and overall clarity.
 A treble lift and extension can reveal slumbering detail, but it shouldn’t be too prominent to reduce the overall smoothness.
 And of course, instruments should have a natural timbre.

-A high-end cable attempts to achieve both; improving its resolution, while maintaining a natural tone.
+A high-end cable attempts to achieve both; improving its resolution while maintaining a natural tone.
 Tonality can be seen as the sum of the components of its signature, warmth, and smoothness, while resolution relates to performance.
-Taken together, these are the two most important aspects for a cable, which will be the center of focus in this series.
+Taken together, these are the two most important aspects of a cable, which will be the center of focus in this series.

 While a cable can have properties that set it apart from the rest and determine its value, cables, generally speaking, are best viewed in relation to a signature.
 This is where synergy comes into play.
 A bright cable can be used to harness an overly warm mid-bass, improving instrument separation in the midrange due to the cleaner background; but in turn, a brighter iem might benefit more from a warmer atmosphere and smoother upper treble.
 Optimal use of a cable depends on synergy with an iem; generally speaking, even the most expensive cables will excel with a certain type of signature while performing suboptimally with others.